Design and Technology

 Through the study of Design and Technology, children will combine practical skills with an understanding of aesthetic, social and environmental issues, as well as functions and industry.
 This allows them to reflect on and evaluate past and present technology.
 Children are encouraged to investigate and analyse; evaluate their ideas and products against their own design criteria and respect the views of others.
 They are challenged to show courage to become innovators and risk takers in order to become masters of technological design.

 To ensure high standards of teaching and learning in Design & Technology, we implement a curriculum that is progressive throughout the whole school.
 Design & Technology is taught as part of a termly topic, focusing on skills and knowledge stated in the National Curriculum and in areas specific to the need of our children.
-Our skills-focused art and design curriculum is delivered through the Kapow scheme, using additional, engaging ‘big questions’ as the hook that starts each learning journey.
+Our skills-focused Design and Technology curriculum is delivered through the Kapow scheme.
 Alongside classroom based learning, a variety of opportunities for trips and visitors enhance our children’s independent learning skills through real-life experiences.

 Our curriculum provides: